glitchcowboy/terraform-aws-oidc-gitlab/README.md

 }
 ```

-The following demonstrates how to use GitLab Actions once the Terraform module
+The following demonstrates how to use GitLab once the Terraform module
 has been applied to your AWS account.
 The action receives a JSON Web Token (JWT)
 from the GitLab OIDC provider and then requests an access token from AWS.